 According to research by Vanguard, annual or semi-annual monitoring with rebalancing at 5 percent thresholds is likely to produce a reasonable balance between controlling risk and minimizing costs for most investors.

 One other consideration is when you’re adding new money to your portfolio on a regular basis.
 For me, since I’m in the accumulation phase and investing regularly, I simply add new money to the fund that’s lagging behind its target asset allocation.

 For instance, our kids’ RESP money is invested in three TD e-Series funds.
 Each month I contribute $416.66 into the RESP portfolio and then I need to decide how to allocate it – which fund gets the money?

 It’s interesting to note that the U.S. index fund has the lowest book value and least number of units held.
-I haven’t had to add much new money to this fund because the U.S. market has been on fire; increasing 40 percent since I’ve held it, versus 18 and 13 percent respectively for the International and Canadian index funds.
+I haven’t had to add much new money to this fund because the U.S. market has been on fire; increasing 65 percent since I’ve held it, versus just 8 percent each for the International and Canadian index funds.